The Franchise King® | Learn How To Become A Franchisee

 Again, without penalty.

-Here are a few advantages of using a ROBS funding program:
+Here are a few advantages of using a ROBS funding program to start a business:

 1. Unlike other methods of accessing retirement funds, like taking an early withdrawal, a ROBS plan doesn’t trigger any early withdrawal penalties or taxes(as long as it’s done properly).
 That means you can access your retirement funds without incurring a financial penalty.